ENGR 250 / OIT 377 Social Entrepreneurship Startup

 Description

 Students with the necessary technical, design, and business skills will learn the Stanford/IDEO method of innovation and the art of entrepreneurship.
-They will have a briefing book of background research for the project developed by the undergraduate seminar CEE 45Q (http://cee45q.stanford.edu/2003/briefing_book/).
+They will have a briefing book of background research for the project developed an undergraduate seminar.
 From this starting point, they will develop, test, and iteratively improve three designs: the light, the experience by which the users come to obtain and maintain the light, and the business plan to make this all happen.
 They will receive frequent feedback on their designs from advisors drawn from domain experts, IDEO staff, manufacturers, successful entrepreneurs, and the philanthropic community.
 The goal will be to advance the project to the point where it can be funded and deployed.

 Prerequisites